mnemonic-no/pdblist/README.md

 ```

 <pre>
---renamed_only tests if basename minus extensions is not matching on lowercase.
+--renamed_only tests if base name minus extensions is not matching on lowercase.
 If they are different the plugin will output.
 </pre>